-Perhaps we have said in our prayers many times, “Lord, mold me in the way you want me to be” but then how can the Lord God mold us when we are restless?
+Perhaps we have said in our prayers many times, “Lord, mould me in the way you want me to be”, but then how can the Lord God mould us when we are restless?

-Worse, we might always be moving against the molding hands of God.
+Worse, we might always be moving against the moulding hands of God.